-Employment of geoscientists is projected to grow 14 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of geoscientists is projected to grow 6 percent from 2018 to 2028, as fast as the average for all occupations.
 The need for energy, environmental protection, and responsible land and resource management is projected to spur demand for geoscientists.
-Many geoscientists work in oil and gas extraction and related engineering services and consulting firms.
-Demand for their services in these industries will be dependent on the demand for the exploration and development of oil and gas wells.
-New technologies, such as horizontal drilling and hydraulic fracturing, allow for the extraction of previously inaccessible oil and gas resources, and geoscientists will be needed to study the effects such technologies have on the surrounding areas.
+Employment of geoscientists in the professional, scientific, and technical services industry, where most of them work, is projected to increase modestly.
+This growth will offset smaller losses in the mining, quarrying, and oil and gas extraction industry, the second-largest employer of geoscientists.
 Geoscientists will be involved in discovering and developing sites for alternative energies, such as geothermal energy and wind energy.
 For example, geothermal energy plants must be located near sufficient hot ground water, and one task for geoscientists would be evaluating if the site is suitable.Read More

 Gray states indicate no data available